How to Make a Classic Tuna Casserole

 I have to say I was a little skeptical when she said she was making a casserole that included potato chips.
 It took me back to the days when my mom would make them and they weren't very good.
 Typically overcooked, dry and tough to get down.

 Not true with this recipe we adapted from Bonappetit.com.
-It was flavorful, moist, hard to stop eating and the potato chips were a perfect accompaniment that not only added texture but a blast from the past.
+It was flavorful, moist, and hard to stop eating and the potato chips were a perfect accompaniment that not only added texture but was a blast from the past.

 We made a few changes to the original recipe because my daughter's college friend was visiting and she is a pescatarian, someone who doesn't eat meat but does eat fish.
 So we substituted vegetarian stock for chicken stock.

 Nothing out of the norm here.
 Egg noodles, mushrooms, leek, dill, all the ingredients you might find in a classic casserole.
 What you won't find is a can of Campbell's cream of anything soup.
-No, you're going to prepare your own cream sauce with the veggie stock, roux, cream, cheese and a few other ingredients.
+No, you're going to prepare your own cream sauce with the veggie stock, roux, cream, cheese, and a few other ingredients.

 Update - Someone asked me to expand on what I mean by egg noodles because they mean different things to people in different parts of the world.
 Sorry about that, I didn't realize it.

 I think he is asking what is the difference between what I call egg noodles and pasta noodles.
-The answer is the amount of eggs used to make them.
+The answer is the number of eggs used to make them.
 Many pasta recipes do not include eggs, but many do.
 The difference is egg noodles are made with more eggs than pasta noodles.

 The most important ingredient in this dish in my opinion is the tuna.
 Back in the day when my mom made a tuna casserole, she'd open a couple of cans of Bumble Bee tuna but for this dish, they suggest "jarred oil-packed tuna."